September 6, 2015

 Prior to this visit, I was in the Netherlands once, back in 2007.
 I liked it, but it was just a short stay without many possibilities of experiencing the country closer.
 Pictured is Amsterdam.

-It has earned the world’s fame for its international trade, water canals, flower markets, and windmills, weed tourism, and finally, its usage of bikes.
+The nation has earned the world’s fame for its international marine trade, water canals, flower markets, windmills, weed tourism, and finally, its usage of bikes.
 Let me start with the bikes, and I will try to get to the other things later.

 wherever are you from, you have probably seen a picture with thousands bikes in front of every train station, office, mall and so on.

-If you have seen a picture with thousands of bikes in front of a train station, office, mall, and so on, it was most likely the Netherlands.
+If you have seen a picture with thousands of parked bikes, it was most likely from the Netherlands.
 There aren’t many other places where you can see such a thing.
 China maybe, but its bike infrastructure lacks the edge.

-At first, riding in downtown reminded me downhill biking: Concentration is mandatory; otherwise, you crash in a second.
-Here it wasn’t trees and rocks, but other bikers.
+Riding a bike was, for sure, the most convenient way to get around the city.
+I got one the first day I arrived, and after fixing the brakes in a MacGyver style with a Swiss knife and a PET bottle, I was ready to hit the city and get down to business; buy a local cellphone number, and so on.
+At first, riding in downtown reminded me of downhill biking: Concentration is mandatory; otherwise, you crash in a second.
+Only here weren’t trees and rocks, but other bikers.
 Bikers in front of you, next to you, bikers behind you… Navigating through was exhilarating.
-To raise the thrill a bit, over half of the bikers type a text or call someone, smoke, hold an umbrella, handbag, groceries, hold the hand of another biker, or everything together.
-Some even have, on top of the mentioned stuff, headphones on.
-I adapted to this quickly; many photos in this post are taken while riding a bike..
-You know, holding a phone with maps in one hand, a camera in the second, and the handlebar in… oh, wait.
-You get the idea; Multitasking is a common practice here.
+To raise the thrill a bit, over half of the bikers typed a text or called someone, smoked, held an umbrella, a handbag, groceries, the hand of another biker, or did a combo of these things.
+Some even had headphones on top of the mentioned stuff.
+I adapted some of this culture; many photos in this post were taken while cycling.
+You know, holding a phone with maps in one hand, a camera in the second, and the handlebars in… oh, wait.
+You get the idea; multitasking is a common practice here.

 DSCF6733

-During the time I was there, I easily rode more miles than I did over the last year or so, just to get from one side of the city to another, back and repeat.
-Since the paths are flat with a perfectly smooth surface, it didn’t feel like any big deal, but it does cost a bit of activity.
+During my time there, I easily rode more miles than I did over the last year or so, just to get back and forth from one side of the city to another.
+Since the paths are flat with a perfectly smooth surface, it didn’t feel like a big deal, but it cost some activity.
 The Dutch biking system is like a free gym, but better; one gets the daily exercise, but as opposed to running on a treadmill, they get places, too.

-Now, let me tell you about the city I moved in: Utrecht.
+Now, let me tell you about the city I moved to: Utrecht.

 Dom tower, the tallest (113m /368ft) church tower in the Netherlands, completed in 1382.

-Its history goes as far as 2000 years ago, and before it was surpassed by Amsterdam, Rotterdam, and The Hague (all of which are just an hour by train), it was the Netherlands’ biggest.
+Its history goes as far as 2000 years ago, and before it was surpassed by Amsterdam, Rotterdam, and The Hague (all of which are just an hour by train), it was the Netherlands’ biggest city.
 Although nowadays the city ranks 4th in the population (with about 350,000 inhabitants), it has the 2nd highest number of cultural events per year, after Amsterdam.
-It is also the student town of the Netherlands, as it is home to a couple of highly-ranked Universities.
-All of Utrecht’s higher institutions together enroll about 100,000 students – a lot.
+It is also a student town in the Netherlands, home to a couple of highly ranked universities.
+Utrecht’s higher education institutions enroll about 100,000 students together – a lot.
 As a result, 71 percent of the city’s population is under 45 years old.

 Note the tables next to the canal - hard to find a free place.
 Unless it's raining, then it's empty.